 I stopped reading when I was about six.
 That’s strange to say, right?
 Here I am: a storyteller, a writer.
 But I also have a tough past with reading.
 Around first grade, I got tired of those reading tests.
 I hated reading something just to get asked hard comprehension questions.
 I didn’t understand any of … Continue reading What book saved me?

 What if you can choose your battle?
-Two doors stand before you and you can choose which person behind the door you’ll fight while they critique you.
+You can choose which person you’ll fight while they critique you.
 One’s a writer like you.
-That person’s strengths are like yours and your weaknesses are in the spotlight.
+Your weaknesses are in the spotlight.
 An average reader stands behind the other door.
-This reader … Continue reading Writer vs Writer
+This reader sees your weaknesses sometimes but never points them out if you’re good enough.
+Which do you … Continue reading Writer vs writer

 As writers, we all need great books in our lives.
 Here’s some of the best books I know with synopses from Goodreads: Clockwork Angel – Cassandra Clare – 4.33 rating When sixteen-year-old Tessa Gray crosses the ocean to find her brother, her destination is England, the time is the reign of Queen Victoria, and something … Continue reading Best of the best so far (books edition)

 Not everyone in the world speaks one language, so sometimes your characters shouldn’t either.
-More books I read these days mix languages into their stories.
-They don’t have descriptions of scenery in another language or so though, because I might end up throwing the book across the room as I try to decipher letters that … Continue reading Using foreign languages in stories
+I read more books with mix languages these days.
+They don’t have descriptions or scenery in another language, but they do have small common phrases.
+Some characters do this because they’re not from an English speaking country and it’s natural to … Continue reading Using foreign languages in stories